In my work, I telepathically communicate with all species of animals, even humans.

 After a recent communication, I was reflecting on how I literally feel tingly after communicating with whales telepathically.
 I remembered how pristine it was communicating with the wolves, but this was somehow different, even more coherent, more pure.

-And there was no sense of whales having repressed, hidden layers of their being.
+And there was not much sense of whales having repressed, hidden layers of their being.
 They felt “all there,” totally present.

-This total, complete presence in themselves has to be why being around whales is so magical, so healing.
+This relative full presence in themselves has to be why being around whales is so magical, so healing.

 I am sure that they are learning and growing while their spirits are in a body, just like all animals.
 But if they are here, like the rest of us, to learn and grow and shine more of their light in the world, it must be a gentler, more fluid process for them.